 Maasai Mara/ Nairobi/ En Route

-Enjoy a last chance to photograph that awesome sunrise before flying back to Nairobi.
+Enjoy a last chance to photograph that awesome sunrise before driving back to Nairobi (optional flight is available at $350 per person).
 A dayroom will be supplied for you at the CROWNE PLAZA NAIROBI before your transfer to the airport for your late evening flight to Amsterdam, connecting to your return flights home.
 (B, Meals Aloft)

 Amsterdam/Los Angeles/ San Diego